flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.md

 {{< /tabs >}}

 {{% inner_markdown %}}
-In this plane, tiles are treated as **sprites**, they are positioned in a **512x512 pixel** map and only a part of it (VDP's output resolution) is selected for display.
+In this plane, tiles are treated as **sprites**.
+They are positioned in a **512x512 pixel** map and only a part of it (VDP's output resolution) is selected for display.
 This is convenient for hiding unwanted sprites or preparing others that will be shown in the future.
 The VDP also provides an old [collision detection]({{< ref "master-system#tab-4-1-collision-detection" >}}) function.

 Sprites are formed by combining up to 4x4 tiles (32x32 pixel map) and selecting up to 16 colours (including *transparent*).
 If a bigger sprite is needed, then multiple sprites can be combined into one.